Senior Partner & Managing Director

 In recent years, health care professionals and policymakers have come to understand that the relationship between cost and quality is rarely simple or straightforward.
 Spending more money does not necessarily deliver better care.
 The U.S. spends about 18 percent of GDP on health care every year (roughly $2.8 trillion), compared with about half that amount in other developed countries.
-And yet, in nearly every disease group tracked4 by the 34 countries constituting the Organisation for Economic Co-operation and Development, U.S. health outcomes are below the OECD median.
-What’s more, there is a growing realization that poor health-care quality can itself be hugely expensive.
-The overuse of medically unnecessary procedures5 is a large driver of rising health-care costs—responsible for as much as $750 billion per year.
+And yet, in nearly every disease group tracked by the 34 countries constituting the Organisation for Economic Co-operation and Development, U.S. health outcomes are below the OECD median.4 What’s more, there is a growing realization that poor health-care quality can itself be hugely expensive.
+The overuse of medically unnecessary procedures is a large driver of rising health-care costs—responsible for as much as $750 billion per year.5

 The Medicare Advantage plans that we studied represent a fundamentally different health-care-delivery model from traditional fee-for-service medicine.
 To varying degrees, they use three organizational mechanisms in an effort to lower costs while improving outcomes.